 Value Rental Car has assembled a selection of ten must-have travel apps that will make your next trip less stressful.
 Don’t leave home without them!

 We’ll start with Google Trips, and for good reason.
 If you only have one travel app, this one should be it.
 Google trips isn’t really a single travel app.
 It’s more of a Swiss army knife for travel.
 It’s as close to a personal assistant for your travel plans as you’ll find for your smartphone.
+It can even help you find local car hire services.

 Google trips is great for consolidating all your various hotel reservations, car hire info, airline flight details, and other tour details.
 Google Trips is totally plugged in with other Google services, to it’s easy to grab details from Gmail accounts and maps and keep them in one place.
 One nice detail about the app: you can save your information right to your smartphone, so you can retrieve it even if you’re unable to connect to WiFi.